 The Shopping Shuttle to the White Oaks Mall, Walmart, Barnes and Noble and Target runs on Sundays and Wednesdays.
 The shuttle runs hourly round trips from the UIS pick-up locations to the shopping locations and back to UIS from noon to 5 PM on Sundays and 6 PM to 10 PM on Wednesdays.

 The Springfield community has rich legacy of prolific and original artisans, including Lincoln, poets Vachel Lindsey and Edgar Lee Masters, William Maxwell, Artie Mathews, and Morris Day.

-Except for neighborhood bars, Springfield's nightlife is mostly clustered downtown where a number of bars offer live music and late night fun.
-Springfield Theatre Centre provides Central Illinois with quality theatre, educational opportunities, and a creative outlet for live theatrical arts.
+Except for neighborhood bars, Springfield's nightlife is mostly clustered downtown where a number of bars offer live music and late-night fun.
+The Springfield theater scene provides central Illinois with quality performances, educational opportunities, and a creative outlet for live theatrical arts.
 The Springfield Area Arts Council is dedicated to developing and sustaining arts and culture initiatives in Springfield and surrounding communities.

 - Illinois State Fair